 Your browsing history, cookies, and site data will be deleted.

-Others can see some information
+Others can find some information

 Guest mode stops Chrome from saving your browsing activity to your local history, but you should only log into sensitive websites on devices of people that you trust.
 Device owners may be able to gain access to your data, such as your activity and location.
 This data may also still be visible to: